litprog/litprog/lit/34_writing_style.md

 State early and directly what it is that you want to communicate, the idea that you want to stick in the mind of your reader.
-The reader then has the oportunity to skip past a section because they are already convinced, or to read on and judge if you are making sense.
+The reader then has the opportunity to skip past a section because they are already convinced, or to read on and judge if you are making sense.